BiskuitMarie/ikontroller-support/README.md

 # iKontroller Support

-Official support website for iKontroller - Wireless Game Controller for Mac.
+Official support website for iKontroller - Use your iPhone/iPad to control Games & Apps on your Mac.

 ## Downloads